Leukemia: Survival Rates and Prognosis

 The acute types of leukemia tend to be more aggressive and severe.
 Chronic types of leukemia often progress slowly.
 They offer a better chance of living a long time with the disease.
 Your prognosis depends on the type and stage of your leukemia.
 Stage means how far it has grown and where in the body it is growing.
 Other factors, like your age, also affect your prognosis.

-About 24,500 people die each year from leukemia.
-It's the sixth-leading cause of cancer deaths among women.
-It ranks fifth for men.
+About 23,000 people die each year from leukemia.
+It's the sixth-leading cause of cancer deaths among men and women.

 The survival rates are lowest for acute myeloid leukemia (AML).
 The survival rates are highest for acute lymphoblastic leukemia (ALL).
 The rates vary depending on person's age, the type of leukemia they have, and if (and how far) the leukemia has spread at the time of diagnosis.